JavadTalebiJava/logging-consumer/ReadMe.md

-# Getting Started
+## Logging-Consumer Cloud Stream Application
-I will show you how to create a Spring Cloud Stream application that receives messages coming from the messaging middleware*(in this case Apache Kafka) and logs received messages to the console.
+A Spring Cloud Stream application that receives messages coming from the messaging middleware-in this case Apache Kafka- and logs received messages to the console.
 We call it LoggingConsumer.
 While not very practical, it provides a good introduction to some of the main concepts and abstractions.

 ### With Spring Cloud Stream, we can: